NYPD Fires Daniel Pantaleo, Who Used Banned Chokehold On Eric Garner Before His Death

 Garner's dying words, "I can't breathe," were recorded on bystander cellphone video and became a watershed moment in the Black Lives Matter movement.

 "Every time I watch that video, I say to myself, 'Mr. Garner, don't do it, comply.'
-'Mr. Pantaleo, don't do it,'" O'Neill said on Monday.
+'Mr. Pantaleo, don't do it,' " O'Neill said on Monday.
 "There are no victors here."

-Garner, 43, was confronted by police officers who suspected that he was selling loose cigarettes on a Staten Island sidewalk on on July 17, 2014.
+Garner, 43, was confronted on July 17, 2014, by police officers who suspected he was selling loose cigarettes on a Staten Island sidewalk.
 Video footage shows Garner, who was black, waving his hands in the air in protest as Pantaleo, who is white, and his partner approached.
 Pantaleo applied the chokehold, and Garner later died.

+New York City's biggest police union, the Police Benevolent Association, criticized O'Neill's decision, accusing him of choosing "politics and his own self-interest over the police officers he claims to lead."

+"With this decision, Commissioner O'Neill has opened the door for politicians to dictate the outcome of every single NYPD disciplinary proceeding, without any regard for the facts of the case or police officers' due process rights," said the association's president, Patrick Lynch.

 O'Neill's announcement also follows a decision last month by the Department of Justice to not bring charges against Pantaleo, citing insufficient evidence to pursue a criminal case.